SpecificProtagonist/jvm/README.md

 - classes are resolved lazily by `Jvm::resolve_class` and parsed in `parse.rs`
 - before a method is executed, it's class will be verified (once) in verification.rs
 - methods are executed using a simple interpreter loop in `interp.rs`
-- one `FieldStorage` per class/object stores the static/instance fields
+- one `FieldStorage` per class/object compactly stores the static/instance fields
 - objects contain a pointer to their class, followed by their fields
 - objects are currently not garbage collected

-This uses copious amounts of unsafe, namely
+This uses copious amounts of unsafe, such as
-- to allocate the heap
+- to manage the lifecycle of classes, objects, …
 - when casting type-erased local/stack values to objects
 - when accessing fields (in `fields_storage.rs` and when dereferencing pointers to objects)
-- to drop Classes, Strings, … when the JVM is dropped

 This is only a JVM, not including a proper class library.
 The problem is that the JVM specification depends on a number of classes, but never bothers to specify what it requires